Five Tips to Control Seasonal Asthma at School

 Believe it or not, back to school season has come and gone!
 The hustle and bustle in the clothing stores and the school supplies aisles has died down and the first-day-back anxiety is over.
 But for parents of students living with asthma, a different anxiety still lingers.
 Sending your child living with asthma to school can be overwhelming.
 Provided are some tips to stay prepared during the school year.

 - Don’t assume people know how to help your child when he or she has an asthma attack.
 Talk with your child’s teacher(s).
 Inform them of the symptoms (recurrent coughing, shortness of breath, wheezing, etc.) that can develop and inform them on how to help your child use an inhaler.

 - Talk with the school nurse.
 Inform him or her that your child has asthma.
 Ask what precautions can be made to help keep your child safe, such as keeping a rescue inhaler near your child at all times.
 Review the protocol with the nurse and ask who will notify parents or guardians if your child has an asthma attack.
 Identify any potential asthma triggers in the school at that time as well.

 - Talk with your child.
 Make sure he or she knows what to do when having an asthma attack.
 Encourage your child to seek out help from an adult when he or she first develops symptoms instead of waiting.

-- Make sure your child is taking his or her controller medications as prescribed if one has been prescribed.
+- Make sure your child is taking his or her controller medications as prescribed.
 This could potentially help minimize asthma attacks at school and could keep your child safe.
 Compliance with asthma medications and the asthma plan is so important.
 Please ensure your child is getting the appropriate medication as prescribed.

 Being very open and honest with all those who your child is surrounded by can help relieve some anxiety.
 Always be willing to teach others how they can best help your child.